craigfrancis/wdoc/readme.md

 We need IT departments to feel very comfortable allowing them onto their network.

-And for virus/spam filters not to rely on heuristics to determine if the file contains malicious code (like they do looking for macros in MS Word documents).
+And for virus/spam filters not to rely on heuristics to determine if the file contains malicious code (like they do when looking for macros in MS Word documents).

 ---